gfajardo95/BookingIntegration/README.md

 The following is pending development:

+- MySQL database for users, payments, bookings, and listings (integrated with Write API)
+- Redis sets and hashes, involving above data, that support the required queries (integrated with Read API)
+- replication service between MySQL and Redis that updates Redis in real-time when changes are made to the MySQL database
 - save failed booking calls to a retry table (and nightly cron job)
-- MySQL database for users, payments, bookings, and listings (integrated with Write API)
-- Redis reflection of the above data (integrated with Read API)
-- an adapter between MySQL and Redis that updates Redis when changes are made to the MySQL database